 The University at Buffalo celebrates the UB's Occupational Therapy program's 70th anniversary with programming throughout the 2024-2025 school year.

 UB's Occupational Therapy program was established in 1954 in response to a growing unmet need for trained OTs in the Buffalo area.
-Since that time, we remain committeed to training skilled professionals to serve the communities in which they live and practice.
+Since that time, we remain committed to training skilled professionals to serve the communities in which they live and practice.

 In 1953, Mrs. Gertrude Dray, an occupational therapist at the Chronic Disease Research Institute in Buffalo (CDRI), met with Dr. Stockton Kimball, Dean of the Medical School at the University at Buffalo, to discuss plans for an occupational therapy program.
 In a letter to Dean Kimball, Mrs. Dray wrote, "The need for trained personnel in the Buffalo area has not been met and is not being met, with the margin becoming wider as the demand for occupational therapists in the local institutions increases."